-Climb Antarctica, Mountaineering in Antarctica, 12 Days, Antarctic Expedition
+Climb Antarctica, Climbing Expedition to Antarctica, 12 Days, Antarctic Mountaineering

 Climb Antarctica, join this Antarctic expedition & enjoy the rare experience of mountaineering in Antarctica, the world’s most pristine location.
 Achieve first assents on a remarkable climbing expedition like no other.
 If you’re looking for a special mountaineering expedition, you just found it.
 Join today.